CptWesley/AssertNet/README.md

 ![AssertNET](https://raw.githubusercontent.com/CptWesley/AssertNET/master/logo.png)
 ### Description
 AssertNET is a fluent assertion library for multiple different .NET testing frameworks ([xUnit](https://xunit.github.io/), [NUnit](http://nunit.org/) and [MSTest](https://github.com/Microsoft/testfx)).
 The library is highly inspired by [AssertJ](http://joel-costigliola.github.io/assertj/), a fluent assertion library for Java.
-The project originated from a personal frustration for the lack of a size assertion in the xUnit framework.
+The project originated from a personal frustration caused by a lack of a size assertion in the xUnit framework.
 Currently most of the most common AssertJ assertions are included in AssertNET, but more advanced assertions are yet to be added.
+More readable assertion failure messages are also on the list of things that need to be added in the future.

 ### Downloads
 Currently there are 3 different NuGets options available (for different testing frameworks):